Davorus/TicTacToe/README.md

 ---

+## How to run the tests

+1. Choose Kit of MinGW
+2. Let it build
+3. On the bottom of Visual Studio Code should now be a run button, click this one

+---

 ## Player structure

 > Based on simple abstraction: a method `player_move(...)` that has to be derived in every derived class of player